 • XBRL FSH (Insurance) template – There is minimal change to this template.
 This template has about 80 data elements.

-The table below summarises the revisions to the filing requirements and data elements:
+The table below summarises the filing requirements and data elements:

 To file FS in XBRL format, and the extent of XBRL filing varies based on the company’s nature and size of operations: